-We expect interest expense to increase in 2017 because we financed our 2016 tractor and container purchases with debt.
-Factors that could cause a change in interest income include, but are not limited to, change in interest rates, change in investments, funding working capital needs, funding capital expenditures, funding an acquisition and purchase of treasury stock.
-See Note 10 of the consolidated financial statements for additional information regarding new debt.
+We expect interest expense to increase in 2018 because we financed our 2017 tractor and container purchases with debt.
+In addition, we expect interest expense to increase because we assumed debt and entered into a new credit agreement in connection with the HGD acquisition.
+Factors that could cause a change in interest expense include, but are not limited to, change in interest rates, change in investments, funding working capital needs, funding capital expenditures, funding an acquisition and purchase of treasury stock.
+See Note 10 of the consolidated financial statements for additional information on our new credit agreement.